 The playgrounds at Sandhills are natural, with bark chips, mulch and some grass.
-We supply cloth nappies for the under 2 year olds.

 We have two worm farms, there are gardens in each area and the children are very proud of their gardening efforts.
 The children also contribute to waste management at the centre by recycling paper and feeding the worms with the kitchen scraps.